Maelstroms38/django-book/chapter-1.md

         - Models, Viewsets, Serializers (RESTful API)
     - Query for your data using Graphene
         - Schema, Queries, Resolvers, Mutations (GraphQL)
-    - The frontend guide includes a NextJS (TypeScript) web application.
-        - We will configure hooks to generate and test frontend queries.

 ## Tech Overview